-Resolved, That:: Vietnam Veterans of America:
+Resolved, That: Vietnam Veterans of America:

-- 1. Encourages all VA hospitals and clinics to provide weekend and evening appointments for veterans through use of flexible employee scheduling; - 2.
-Encourages hospitals and clinics to diligently evaluate and improve scheduling to decrease waiting time; and - 3.
-Will establish metrics to determine if VA medical facilities are being flexible in their hours of operation in order to meet the changing needs of an evolving veteran population.
+- 1 Encourages all VA hospitals and clinics to provide weekend and evening appointments for veterans through use of flexible employee scheduling; and - 1.
+Encourages hospitals and clinics to diligently evaluate and improve scheduling to decrease waiting time.